Elevating the future of mobility: UAV-enabled Intelligent Transportation Systems: Next Generation 3D Intelligent Transportation System

-Authors of \cite{7876852} demonstrated that UAVs help ITS from the wireless communications point of view because of mobility and better/stable radio channel.
-In this section, we describe several ways of using UAVs to assist ITS.
-However, following the predictions presented in \cite{MS}, we start with describing drones as new agents of the transportation systems of the future.
+Menouar et al. \cite{7876852} demonstrated that UAVs help ITS from the wireless communications point of view because of mobility and better/stable radio channels.
+This section describes several ways of using UAVs to assist ITS through their transportation, surveillance, and connectivity capabilities.